Tommy Solomon

-Tame Horomona Rehe, also known by the anglicised name Tommy Solomon, (7 May 1884 – 19 March 1933) is believed by most to have been the last Moriori of unmixed ancestry.
+Tame Horomona Rehe (7 May 1884 – 19 March 1933), also known by the anglicised name Tommy Solomon, is believed by most to have been the last Moriori of unmixed ancestry.
 Moriori are the indigenous people of the Chatham Islands.

 Early life

 Solomon was born at Waikaripi in the Chatham Islands and raised on the Moriori Reserve near Manukau Point.
 His mother died in 1903 but because of his youthful irresponsibility the interest in her land was vested in his father during his lifetime.

 Career as farmer

-Solomon was married in 1903 to Ada Fowler of the Kāi Tahu iwi and began learning the trade of sheep farmer first on leased land and then on the family holding which gradually increased in size as the other Moriori people died off.
+Solomon was married in 1903 to Ada Fowler of the Kāi Tahu iwi and began learning the trade of sheep farmer first on leased land and then on the family holding which gradually increased in size as other Moriori families died out.
 When his father and his wife died in 1915 Solomon was running 7000 sheep and a herd of cattle on the family farm.
 He remarried in 1916 to Whakarawa, the niece of his first wife and subsequently had five children.
 During the 1920s Solomon became known as one of the most successful farmers in the Chatham Islands.
 He took an active part in the social and political life of the Chatham Islands and was widely respected for his generosity and his conciliatory nature; it was as the "last full-blooded Moriori" however that he was best known.